javajosh/simpatico/stree3.md

   function add(value, parent = lastNode) {
     const node = {value, parent};
-    // if parent in branches, replace it. otherwise add the node as a new branch const parentIndex = branches.indexOf(parent);
+    const parentIndex = branches.indexOf(parent);
     if (parentIndex === -1) {
       branches.push(node);
     } else {
       branches[parentIndex] = node;
     }
-    // update lastNode and return it.
     lastNode = node;
     nodes.push(node);
     return node;
   }

-  // Return a node path from root to the specified node function nodePath(node = lastNode) {
+  function nodePath(node = lastNode) {
     let nodePath = [node];
-    // We now define a parent on root, but the value is -1 while (node.parent) {
+    while (node.parent) {
       nodePath.push(node.parent);
       node = node.parent;